| Real Name | Roman Arkadyevich Abramovich |

 - Former boats

-- Pelorus 115 m (377 ft) – Built by Lürssen for Sheikh Abdul Mohsen Abdulmalik Al-Sheikh in 2003, original owner of M/Y Coral Island and M/Y Sussurro, who received six offers to sell her before she was even completed.
-The Sheikh accepted the highest bid which was Abramovich.
+- Pelorus (115 m (377 ft)) – Built by Lürssen for Sheikh Abdul Mohsen Abdulmalik Al-Sheikh in 2003, original owner of M/Y Coral Island and M/Y Sussurro, who received six offers to sell her before she was even completed; Abramovich offered the highest bid.
 The interior was designed by Terence Disdale.
 The exterior was designed by Tim Heywood.
 Pelorus was refitted by Blohm + Voss in 2005 adding a new forward helipad and zero speed stabilisers.
-Given to Irina in 2009 as part of the divorce settlement; David Geffen bought it for US$300 million in 2011.
-It was later sold to Samuel Tak Lee.[177]
+Given to ex-wife Irina in 2009 as part of the divorce settlement; David Geffen bought it for US$300 million in 2011.
+It was later sold to Samuel Tak Lee.[197]

-- Ecstasea 85 m (279 ft) – Largest Feadship built at launch in 2004 for Abramovich.
+- Ecstasea (85 m (279 ft)) – Largest feadship.
+Built and launched in 2004 for Abramovich.
 She has a gas turbine alongside the conventional diesels which gives her high cruising speed.
-Abramovich sold the boat to Mohammed bin Zayed Al Nahyan in 2009 for $120 million.[178]
+Abramovich sold the boat to Mohammed bin Zayed Al Nahyan in 2009 for $120 million.[198]

-- Le Grand Bleu 112 m (367 ft) – Formerly owned by John McCaw; Abramovich bought the expedition yacht in 2003 and had her completely refitted by Blohm + Voss, including a 4.9 m (16 ft) swim platform and sports dock.
-He presented her as a gift to his associate and friend Eugene Shvidler in June 2006.
+- Le Grand Bleu (112 m (367 ft)) – Formerly owned by John McCaw; Abramovich bought the expedition yacht in 2003 and had her completely refitted by Blohm + Voss, including a 4.9 m (16 ft) swim platform and sports dock.
+He gifted the boat to Eugene Shvidler in June 2006.

 Aircraft